The Dos and Don’ts of Workplace Dress Codes

 Every company needs a business dress code — but what does that really mean today?
 With more than 70% of employees wearing business casual or casual clothes to work, the traditional suit-and-tie is the exception, not the rule.

 The challenge?
 Vague terms like “business casual” can confuse new hires and create inconsistent standards.
-That’s why your handbook should define each dress code clearly, with both do’s and don’ts.
+That’s why your handbook should define each dress code clearly, with both dos and don’ts.
+While workplace styles have evolved, employees are still expected to present themselves in a professional manner that reflects the standards of the organization.

 To cut through the guesswork, this guide explains the four most common business dress codes, what’s appropriate (and what isn’t), and how to write clear policies that keep everyone on the same page.